 Home Safety Check

-This service offers advice on how to prevent fires and what to do in the event of a fire.
-It is carried out by the Service and its partners and takes place at your home, lasting approximately 30 minutes.
+It is carried out by the Service and our partners and takes place at your home, lasting approximately 30 minutes.
 As part of this service, smoke alarms may be fitted and subsequent maintenance and replacement of these becomes the responsibility of the homeowner.
 Smoke alarms are not provided as a matter of course.
-We only target our visits at people and places where we know there is a higher risk of fire.
-The information supplied in the application process will help us to determine your risk, so please complete the form below as completely and accurately as possible.

 Please note the check is not appropriate for people who live in accommodation where they are looked after, such as care homes.
 If this is the case, than a fire safety talk will be more suitable and this can be arranged by completing the Request a Talk/Visit form by following the button below.